 The Center for Accommodation and Access coordinates services and equipment for students who have identified themselves as having a documented disability.
 Accommodations for qualified students include, but are not limited to:

 - Adaptive technology

 - Accommodations assessment

-- Test accommodations (extended time, low distraction testing enviroment)
+- Test accommodations (i.e. extended time, low distraction testing environment)